 Beauty vlogs are, again, often one more facet of a lifestyle vlog, but as a standalone video niche, they’re also pretty popular.
 You’ll usually find a combination of reviews of various beauty products as well as tutorials on how to apply certain techniques.
-Many vloggers have started by filming beauty tutorials and have moved up from there into general vlogging or other more varied content.
+Many vloggers have started by filming beauty tutorials and have moved up from there into general vlogging or other more varied videos.

 If you are fortunate enough to travel frequently to some fun locales, you may find yourself vlogging during your trips.
-Travel vlogs are a great way to share your experiences with others, communicating the exciting parts of your trips better than just photos.
+Travel is a great way to share your experiences with others, communicating the exciting parts of your trips better than just photos.
 Travel vlogs definitely do require a good amount of travel, of course, but if it’s part of your job to go places anyway, might as well take advantage of the trip!

 Behind the scenes (BTS) vlog

-Behind the scenes vlogs aren’t usually a vlog niche on its own, but occasionally can be.
+… No, not that BTS!
+Behind the scenes vlogs aren’t usually a niche on their own, but occasionally can be.
 If a vlogger’s main channel is more produced content, often they will create a second channel and post vlog content here, mostly behind the scenes vlogs that accompany the main channel videos.
 Philip DeFranco

-If you are a photographer (or videographer/cinematographer), vlogging about the process of your photography is almost a behind the scenes vlog itself.
+If you are a photographer (or videographer/cinematographer), vlogging about the process of your photography is almost a behind the scenes video itself.
 But it doesn’t necessarily have to be a “second channel” thing, in reality.
 There are many photographers out there who vlog regularly about their photography, creative process, gear, techniques, and more.
 Think of this as more of a “photographer’s lifestyle vlog.”

 Review and unboxing vlog